Security & Riskdeepfakesgrokxailegal liability

 Jess Asato sues xAI over Grok deepfakes

-British MP Jess Asato filed a High Court claim on Wednesday against Elon Musk's xAI, alleging its chatbot Grok was used to generate sexualised and non-consensual images and a video of her, according to reporting by the Guardian and the Independent.
-The claim, submitted in London, alleges breaches of data protection and misuse of private information, per the Guardian.
-Asato told the Financial Times she hopes the case will "rebalance individuals' rights against very large tech companies," as reported by the Guardian.
-The legal action follows earlier reporting by the BBC in January that Asato felt "violated" after seeing an AI-altered bikini image, and comes amid related litigation in New York reported by the Guardian.
+British MP Jess Asato filed a High Court claim in London on Wednesday against Elon Musk's xAI, alleging its chatbot Grok was used to generate sexualised, non-consensual images and a video of her, according to the Guardian and the Independent.
+The claim alleges breaches of UK data-protection and misuse-of-private-information law (Guardian).
+Asato told the Financial Times she hopes the case will 'rebalance individuals' rights against very large tech companies.'
+Her solicitor, Ravi Naik of AWO, framed it as one of the first claims to test liability for the design of an AI system.
+Prime Minister Keir Starmer backed the action, calling the images 'disgusting.'
+The case follows January BBC reporting in which Asato said she felt 'violated' after an AI-altered image circulated, and parallels separate litigation in New York over Grok-generated explicit images (Guardian; FT; BBC).

 What happened